Tell me a little bit about yourself?

 How did you prepare for the program?

 My family and I have been doing this for years.
 I’ve been a firefighter our entire marriage.
 My first job was 2.5hrs away and we had our first child that same year.
 We are all used to the schedule of me being away for long hours.
 My wife is AMAZING!
 She is used to holding down the fort while I’m away.
 After baby number 1, we started having children what seemed like every 2 weeks (lol).
 The more kids we had, the more overtime I put in, so we had a routine.
-There wasn’t much adjustments that needed to be made since living this way for so many years prepared us for the program.
+There weren’t many adjustments that needed to be made since living this way for so many years prepared us for the program.

 Before starting the program, my wife and I sat down with the two oldest children since they are at an age where they need more daddy time.
 We spoke to them about what changes to expect when I went back to school.
 Now that I am in the program my kids are very involved.
 They help me practice my physical exams by telling me where I went wrong: “daddy you forgot to palpate the frontal sinuses.”
 They are really soaking it up.
-They also see that things can get done if you apply yourself.
+Plus they also see that things can get done if you apply yourself.

 How do you manage it all?